Configuring Vim right

 set wildmode=list:longest

-Recommended .vimrc configuration items
+Recommended .vimrc

 Most people like these.